kybx86/antarinX/README.md

 # antarinX

-# This is the frame work for deep learnign
+This is the frame work for deep learning